 By implementing long-term ‘invest to save’ measures and working closely with Higher Education Funding Council for Wales and in conjunction with Carbon Trust Wales our aim is to continue to make excellent progress in reducing energy and water consumption in our buildings, resulting in improving our Welsh environment.

 Our Carbon Management Plan provides the details of the steps required to measure, reduce and monitor Glyndŵr University’s carbon footprint.
-It is intended to provide the basis for the detailed work which will be implemented both in terms of infrastructure improvement but also by achieving efficiency savings from engaging the University’s stakeholders and changing working practise.
+It is intended to provide the basis for the detailed work which will be implemented both in terms of infrastructure improvement but also by achieving efficiency savings from engaging the University’s stakeholders and changing working practice.

 Appendix B, Page 25, Stakeholder Management, lists clear lines of responsibility for WGU’s carbon management.